Aldabra giant tortoise: Range and distribution

 The main population of the Aldabra giant tortoise resides on the islands of the Aldabra Atoll in the Seychelles.
 The atoll has been protected from human influence and is home to some 100,000 giant tortoises, the world's largest population of the animal.
 Smaller populations of A. gigantea in the Seychelles exist on Frégate Island and in the Sainte Anne Marine National Park (e.g. Moyenne Island), where they are a popular tourist attraction.
 Conservationists have also reintroduced 50 small individuals to Aride Island, joining 10 larger tortoises previously rehomed there.

 Another isolated population of the species resides on the island of Changuu, near Zanzibar.
-Other captive populations exist in conservation parks in Mauritius and Rodrigues.
+Other captive populations exist in conservation parks in the Mascarene Islands of Mauritius and Rodrigues (Aldabrachelys is not native to the Mascarenes, which were inhabited by their own now-extinct giant tortoises belonging to the unrelated genus Cylindraspis).
 The tortoises exploit many different kinds of habitat, including grasslands, low scrub, mangrove swamps, and coastal dunes.

 Ecology

 Habitat

 A peculiar habitat has coevolved due to the grazing pressures of the tortoises: "tortoise turf", a comingling of 20+ species of grasses and herbs.
 Many of these distinct plants are naturally dwarfed and grow their seeds not from the tops of the plants, but closer to the ground to avoid the tortoises' close-cropping jaws.

 As the largest animal in its environment, the Aldabra tortoise performs a role similar to that of the elephant.
 Their vigorous search for food fells trees and creates pathways used by other animals.